Satyam0062/satyam0062.github.io/_posts/2020-06-06-PersonalizedCancerDetection.md

 **Business Problem**

 The workflow is as follows:
-A molecular pathologist selects a list of genetic variations of interest that he/she want to analyse.
+* A molecular pathologist selects a list of genetic variations of interest that he/she want to analyse.
-The molecular pathologist searches for evidence in the medical literature that somehow are relevant to the genetic variations of interest.
+* The molecular pathologist searches for evidence in the medical literature that somehow are relevant to the genetic variations of interest.
-Finally, this molecular pathologist spends a huge amount of time analysing the evidence related to each of the variations to classify them into any one of the 9 different classes.
-Our goal here is to replace step 3 by a machine learning model.
-The molecular pathologist will still have to decide which variations are of interest, and also collect the relevant evidence for them.
-But the last step, which is also the most time consuming, will be fully automated by a machine learning model.
+* Finally, this molecular pathologist spends a huge amount of time analysing the evidence related to each of the variations to classify them into any one of the 9 different classes.

 Our goal here is to replace step 3 by a machine learning model.
 The molecular pathologist will still have to decide which variations are of interest, and also collect the relevant evidence for them.
 But the last step, which is also the most